msu/csci-550-fall2020/hw/present.md

   two hours.

 * On the day of your presentation, arrive on Zoom at least five min early to be ready to start on time.
-You may use between 30-45 min of the lecture period.
+You may use about 20 min of the lecture period.
   We will use the last five min to fill out a [feed back form]().
   Feel free to get creative.
 Your lecture may be interactive, you can have people work on problems, write code, discuss in groups, or anything else that